The Iowa caucuses are six months away. Some Republicans worry Trump may be unstoppable

 While DeSantis has had a years-long relationship with organizer Charlie Kirk and had been been featured at last year’s event alongside Trump and received a warm welcome from the crowd, DeSantis turned down the group’s invitation, citing a scheduling conflict.

-“You only have a few opportunities in the the grand scheme of an election cycle to get in front of major groups and all the media and to pass up this opportunity to lay out your vision for America I just think is one of the biggest mistakes,” said Tyler Bowyer, the COO of Turning Point Action.
+“You only have a few opportunities in the grand scheme of an election cycle to get in front of major groups and all the media and to pass up this opportunity to lay out your vision for America I just think is one of the biggest mistakes,” said Tyler Bowyer, chief operating officer of Turning Point Action.